AbigiyaTY/Portfolio/README.md

 # Abigiya Portofolio Website
-> Bulid single portofolio html file and Added styling using css.
+> Bulid single portofolio html file which is styled by css and made responsive by javascript.

 ## Built With
     HTML
     CSS
+    Javascript
 ## Live Demo
 https://abigiyaty.github.io/Portofolio-/

+## Getting Started
+- Clone the project by your code editor
+- Open the code
+- Run it by your browser

 👤 **Author**
 - GitHub: [@githubhandle](https://github.com/AbigiyaTY)